 About the Code Enforcement Section

 In jurisdictions where there is not an approved building department, Code Enforcement inspects Class I structures for construction compliance.
-When a Construction Design Release is applied for through State Plan Review, Code Enforcement will conduct inspections during the construction process and provide a final inspection.
+When a Construction Design Release is applied for through the Building Plan Review Section, Code Enforcement will conduct inspections during the construction process and provide a final inspection.

-Agricultural buildings and residential structures (1 and 2 family dwellings) fall under the jurisdiction of the local government entity.
+Agricultural buildings and residential structures (one- and two-family dwellings) fall under the jurisdiction of the local government entity.
 If there is no local government entity, then the local county government may provide inspections.
-Designated via Home Rule in State Statute, residential dwellings fall to the responsibility of the local government entity if there is one.
+Designated via Home Rule in state statute, residential dwellings fall to the responsibility of the local government entity if there is one.
 In the event there is no local, the residential issue becomes a private civil matter.

 Apply for a Permit